Included Accessories: Shock Mount, Windscreen, Microphone Pouch

 Pop-filter.
 Should be a standard purchase with most microphones.
 This will prevent those plosives from coming through.
 Plosives are just the S’s, P’s, and other consonants that sound harsh coming out of your mouth at loud volumes.
 The pop-filter quiets them down.
 It also prevents spit and other undesirables from entering the microphone and damaging the diaphragm inside.
 Think of it as a shield.
 I recommend the Samson PS01.
 I’ve had one since 2007 and it’s worked wonders ever since.

 Mic Stand.
 You can either go with a boom stand, a scissor arm, or a desktop stand.
 I love the desktop stands convenience, as I don’t have to actually stand up and record (I’m lazy lol).
 Just make sure you go with what YOU need.

 It ships with a windscreen, but one guy said it colored the sound and was unsatisfactory for him.
 You may opt to purchase a separate pop filter.

 *Included shock-mount has its shortcomings.
 It’s difficult to insert and remove the mic.
 You have to pry the plastic open with a quarter or screwdriver.
 It’s not very user-friendly.
 The hinge is also somewhat flimsy and unreliable.
 Needs to be tightened a bit past what is comfortable.
-B1 may flop over if shock-mount isn’t tightened enough.
+B1 may flop over if the shock mount isn’t tightened enough.

 The zippered case may break over time, but is pretty decent all in all.

 There is a pad switch for dB cut and a filter switch that cuts down the higher frequencies if you so choose.

 the sound-hole pointing straight in or pointing towards the 12th fret or vice versa.